chef/automate/components/automate-chef-io/README.md

 ### One Time Install

-**DISABLE SMART QUOTES**
+1. Disable smart quotes.
 OS X tries to use smartquotes by default when editing Hugo docs.
 You want smartquotes disabled regardless if you are writing code.
 Here's how [you can disable it](http://www.iclarified.com/38772/how-to-disable-curly-quotes-in-mac-os-x-mavericks).

-1. Install Hugo
+1. [Install Hugo](https://gohugo.io/getting-started/installing/).
+If you're using homebrew:

     ```
-    $ brew install hugo
+    brew install hugo
     ```

-### Routine Setup

-_These are the steps you'll need to run every time you launch a development environment._

-1. From the `components/automate-chef-io` directory, run the following command to start the live-reload development environment.
-When this is running, any changes you make to content in the `components/automate-chef-io` directory will be automatically compiled and updated the browser.
+1. [Install go-swagger](https://goswagger.io/install.html).
+If you're using homebrew:

     ```
+    brew tap go-swagger/go-swagger
+    brew install go-swagger
+    ```

+### Development

+1. From the `components/automate-chef-io` directory, run the following command to start the development server.

+    ```
     $ make serve
     ```

+    When this is running, any changes you make to content in the `components/automate-chef-io` directory will be automatically compiled and updated the browser.

 ## Creating Blog Posts and Making Docs Changes